 Explains how small changes to the search query can make a difference the results you see.

 Lesson 6 – Finding text on the web

 Last one, finding text on the page you have found, e.g. ctrl + f.

-There’s nothing groundbreaking for an SEO here, I’m guessing that the difficulty will increase in coming lessons.
+There’s nothing groundbreaking for an SEO here, I’m guessing that the difficulty will increase in coming lessons and offer other services like content marketing agency / seo copywriting services which you can easily find online.
 Some bits are really simple such as the ctrl + f and therefore be a tag patronising if you sent it over to someone to complete.
 However, if you are just starting out in SEO or PPC then there might be a few tips and tricks to pick up, especially if your going to be link building.

 I must have been placed into test bucket this morning and saw a tabbed effect on sitelinks for the monster site.
 The first tab featured “top links”.
 The other tabs linked to other sections in the site (most likely the top navigation items).
 Sometimes it displays one sitelink with a description and then more links on their own on the right.
 Other times it listed multiple site links in the tabbed box.

 The tabbed site links also appeared for other sites such as apple.